Olveczky-Lab/FAST/README.md

 # FAST (Fast Automated Spike Tracker)
 ----

-FAST is an automated, unsupervised algorithm for spike-sorting of continuously acquired (24/7) extracellular data recorded on arrays of single or grouped electrodes.
+FAST is a largely unsupervised algorithm for spike-sorting of continuously acquired (24/7) extracellular data recorded on arrays of single or grouped electrodes.

 For more details on the algorithm, please refer to our preprint paper.
 Dhawale AK, Poddar R, Kopelowitz A, Normand V, Wolff SBE, Ölveckzy BP (2016) Automated long-term recording and analysis of neural activity in behaving animals. *bioRxiv*.  [https://doi.org/10.1101/033266](https://doi.org/10.1101/033266).